 The San Jacinto College Cosmetology Instructor program:

 - Is designed for licensed cosmetologists, manicurists, or facialists who have acquired salon experience and are looking to teach cosmetology;

 - Prepares students for professional positions as cosmetology instructors; and

 - Prepares students to be eligible for the state credentialing exam, the Texas Department of Licensing and Regulation Cosmetology Instructor License Examination.

-Before registering for the cosmetology instructor courses listed below, the student must have a valid Texas Department of Licensing and Regulation Cosmetology Operator License and must provide evidence of a high school diploma or GED equivalent.
-Two years of cosmetology work experience or department chair approval.
+Before registering for the cosmetology instructor courses listed in the Plan of Study, the student must have a valid Texas Department of Licensing and Regulation Cosmetology Operator License and must provide evidence of a high school diploma or GED equivalent.
+Two years of cosmetology work experience or Department Chair approval.